 An invitation...We met at the White Gull in 1972 and immediately fell in love with the inn, Fish Creek and all of Door County.
 People tell us that the White Gull Inn is warm, friendly and hospitable - that it represents the best of what Door County has been and what they hope it continues to be.
 For 43 years, we've been proud to be a part of this tradition.
-We look forward to greeting you among new and returning guests, whether it is for a meal, a night or a week.
+With our daughter Meredith now having joined us at the inn, we look forward to greeting you among new and returning guests, whether it is for a meal, a night or a week.
 Jan and Andy Coulson, Innkeepers

 The story of our first 40 years at the White Gull Inn is on the White Gull blog, or you can watch the video of our time at the White Gull which aired on Door County Today television.
 For the early history of the inn, read on.

 It could be a story from the nineteen seventies or eighties: a middle aged professional gives up his lucrative practice and moves to a remote village to become an innkeeper.
 Except that it happened in 1896.

 In the 1890's, Fish Creek, on Wisconsin's Door Peninsula, was a bustling little town that was changing from a fishing community to a summer tourist village.
 It lacked electricity, telephone and automobiles, and overland access was limited to a rough and tumble stage ride from Sturgeon Bay.
 However, visitors so appreciated the cool air and peaceful beauty that they were willing to make the trip each summer on the Goodrich Steam Line from cities around Lake Michigan.
 One resort, already established, was operated by Asa Thorp, founder of the hamlet.